spencerhhubert/pinata/README.md

     - must define a specific message type
     - YAML syntax (like python dictionaries)
     - timers
-        - can pass an optional timer to a message that will pause the full delivery of the message once it has arrived at the destination node
+        - pass 0 seconds if you don't want a timer, but it'll execute regardless
     - acknowledgements
         - optional flag to request a return code like 200, 404, etc.
 - nodes